 Assessing Organizational Impact

-The potential for organizational impact is often mentioned in economic evaluations of MDs but almost never explored quantitatively.
+The potential for organizational impact is often mentioned in economic evaluations of MDs but is almost never explored quantitatively.
 Therefore, it is important that economic evaluations of MDs consider a wide range of costs—specifically, the costs of the infrastructure necessary to accommodate the device (e.g., catheter laboratories of hybrid operating rooms, the cost of training in the use of the new device, and the creation of multidisciplinary teams).
-In addition, any impact of the new device on procedure costs should be quantified by measuring any increase in the volume in procedures or the conversion of procedures from an inpatient to an outpatient setting.
+In addition, any impact of the new device on procedure costs should be quantified by measuring any increase in the volume of procedures or the conversion of procedures from an inpatient to an outpatient setting.

 Accounting for Dynamic Pricing